pjmateus/monte-carlo-annealing/README.md

     return custo
 ```

+Initialization of variables (see comments for their explanation).
 ```Python
 # For a new problem change inipol and cost, CHECK parameters
 xE,yO=inipol()                     # Define synthetic data OR read observations (yO) at locations (xE)